tdhopper/blog/content/hello-world.md

 Author: Josh Montague
 Summary: In which we experiment with Pelican.

-My 2014 resolutions are completely and shamelessly copied from slash inspired by [Brendan Leonard](http://semi-rad.com/2013/12/do-things-and-make-things-next-year):
+My 2014 resolutions are completely and shamelessly copied from slash inspired by my friend [Brendan Leonard](http://semi-rad.com/2013/12/do-things-and-make-things-next-year):

 - Do things.